The Effects E-Waste Has on the Environment

 E-Waste Contaminates the Air

 Instead of disposing of electronics through e-waste removal services, people sometimes burn them outdoors.
 Unfortunately, this practice isn’t acceptable because it leads to contaminated air.
-Burning electronics releases dangerous particles into the air, which can be harmful to live organisms.
+Burning electronics releases dangerous particles into the air, which can be harmful to living organisms.
 Although it’s most damaging for those in close proximity, e-waste pollution can travel several thousand miles.

 If you have any of the common types of recyclable e-waste, you should consider finding a recycling facility to take your items.
 Learning about the effects e-waste has on the environment is enough to make anyone want to recycle and protect other humans, wildlife, and the environmental ecosystem as a whole.